Aegean Airlines Airbus A320-200 Economy Class, Rhodes to Thessaloniki

 Rouga Thessaloniki

-Despite 10:30 p.m. local time, the restaurant was still very busy and new guests kept coming to eat.
-With live music, we enjoyed half a liter of red wine, Greek salad, tzatziki, beef patties and lamb (price €30 for two).
-I found it interesting that in Greece people eat together from the middle of the table.
-At least that's what the locals around us did.
+Despite it being 10:30 pm local time, the restaurant was still very busy, and new guests kept arriving for dinner.
+We enjoyed half a liter of red wine, Greek salad, tzatziki, minced steaks, and lamb while listening to live music (€30 for two people).
+I found it interesting that in Greece, people eat together from the center of the table.
+At least, that's what the locals around us did.

 Are you still looking for a flight to Thessaloniki?